ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2023.03.08.md

 ###
 > Could be more ambitious with migration schedules
- - David and Kathryn are on the case creating the new starters tickets.
+ - David and Kathryn on the case creating the new starter tickets.

 ###
 > General thought that the group is not currently working on 'large'(er) projects